Everyone must now wear masks everywhere, except offices and outside, and controllers of premises can always insist they are worn.

 - an offence for which they are liable on summary conviction to pay a fine of up to £5,000 – section 112 (Aiding contraventions) of the Equality Act 2010; and/or

-- an act of disability discrimination and be ordered to pay to any individual who suffers injury to feelings compensation between £900 and £9,000 – section 119 (Remedies) of the Equality Act 2010
+- an act of disability discrimination and be ordered to pay to any individual who suffers injury to feelings compensation, even in the lowest band between £900 and £9,000 – section 119 (Remedies) of the Equality Act 2010

 With that in mind, consider the following.